bingomanatee/propper/README.md

 There may be reasons not to throw an error; if you want to handle bad data in a custom way, add an `onBadData` method; it will receive the name of the field, the value attempted, and the error message.
-The field value will not be changed.
-Failing this adjustment, any attempt to set a field to a bad value (validation failure) will throw an error.
+The field value will not be changed, unless your custom onBadData returns true.
+In the absence of a custom `onBadData` hook, any attempt to set a field to a bad value (validation/type failure) will throw an error.

 If you don't throw on validation errors you will probably want to use `addIsValid()` to get the status of an instance.